arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 After completion of this module, learners will be able to:

 - Understand how a "for loop" works
-- Write simple "for loop"s in Bash
+- Write a "for loop" in Bash
 - Understand how an "if/then" statement works
 - Recognize and reuse "if/then" statements in Bash